makersacademy/ruby-coding-challenge/lib/approach.md

 Return new string
 Test with different arguments

-#Q8
+#Q8 - first draft
-#TO COMPLETE
-Return length of a string and convert integer to float.
-If length is odd, dividing length by half will return whole number, therefore convert to float Divide length by two and round up to nearest integer - use .ceil.
+What is the number of string length
+- Use .length
+- Assign to variable num
+Assess if number is odd of even and how dividing in half will affect number
+- Dividing an odd integer in half will produce a decimal number however will return rounded down Integer
+- converting num to a float, and using .ceil to round up instead.
-Assign integer to new variable for use later (halfnum) Split string into an array by characters.
+- Assign to new variable for use later (halfnum) Assess each letter's position in a word individually and compare the position with halfnum
+- convert each character to an array
+- .each won't work here as index of array needs to be considered
+- Google search returns .each_with_index
-To iterate over each letter in word (use .each) comparing array index with (halfnum) If index number is less than half num, add letter to new array Convert new array to string and puts to console
+- If statement - if the index is less than halfnum, add array element to the end of new array Return the first half of the word
+- Convert new array to string and puts to console
 Test with different strings as argument
-Add if else statement so if string.length is even, divide by 2 If not, just divide by 2

 #Q9 - first draft